 The PMPT fixes the issue that investors do not care about the variance of higher returns, only the variance of low returns.

-Another alternative is the theories of Behavioral Finance.
+Another alternative is the theory of Behavioral Finance.
 These theories delve into investors’ minds.
-The idea is to consider that investors make errors and are influenced by their emotions, not fact.
+The idea is to consider that investors make errors and are influenced by their emotions, not facts.

 Unfortunately, there is no single Behavioral Finance theory.
 It is an entire field of financial analysis.

-The Modern Portfolio Theory is an interesting theory.
-It allows any customer to find an optimal portfolio for their chosen amount of risk.
+The Modern Portfolio Theory is interesting.
+It allows any customer to find an optimal portfolio for their risk.